 Geomembrane Liner for Dewatering Operation

-Question regarding a geomembrane liner: We are dewatering and need a geomembrane containment liner about 24' x 24' to be placed on a concrete pad which will line the floor and then fit up over jersey barriers to make a containment area.
-We need this to handle some of the extra water from our system and it may have a lot of silt and possibly oily sheen.
+Question: Regarding a geomembrane liner, we are dewatering and need a geomembrane containment liner about 24' x 24' to be placed on a concrete pad which will line the floor, then fit up over jersey barriers to make a containment area.
+We need this to handle some of the extra water from our system, and it may have a lot of silt and oily sheen.
 From my estimation I think we will need 36' x 36' to make the system work.
-Can you make a field fit kit like that with a liner material that will work for 3-5 years?
-Is there something else we can consider using / doing?
+Can you make a field kit like that with a liner material that will work for 3-5 years?
+Is there something else we can consider using or doing?

-Answer: Hello Sally, Thank you for the inquiry.
-What you could consider doing is placing a 6 mil liner down as underlayment, then a Geogrid (to ensure you get filtration as it creates space/gaps between the liner and non-woven filter) and then use a 6 oz or 8 oz non-woven geotextile to line the dewatering work area.
+Answer: Hello Sally, thank you for the inquiry.
+What you could consider doing is placing a 6 mil liner down as underlayment, then a geogrid to ensure you get filtration as it creates space or gaps between the liner and non-woven filter.
+Then use a 6 oz or 8 oz non-woven geotextile to line the dewatering work area.

-These products can bee viewed on our Dewatering Products Overview Page.
+These products can be viewed on our Dewatering Products Overview Page.